 A toxic relationship wears you down, damages your identity, and dilutes your self-esteem.
-It distorts your basic concepts of what authentic love, noble respect and sharing your life together are all about.
+It distorts your basic concepts of what authentic love, respect, and sharing your life together are all about.
 So, when you finally leave a toxic relationship, the benefits resonate in all facets of your life.

 We know that calling certain types of relationships “toxic” is in style.
-After all, many use this phrase almost excessively to talk about abusive, damaging or controlling behaviors.
+People use this phrase almost excessively to talk about any abusive, damaging or controlling behaviors.
 However, we need to carefully analyze a relationship in detail before using this popular term.

-Sometimes, a specific behavior in reality may be caused by a different disorder that would require a different approach.
+Sometimes, a specific behavior may actually be caused by a different disorder that would require a different approach.
 The bottom line is that we should be careful with labels.

 If you’ve ever experienced this and have managed to get out of the relationship, you’ll know that this process isn’t easy.

 Above all, we want to make it clear that the simple act of ending a relationship with a toxic partner doesn’t automatically mean you’ll experience immediate happiness and well-being.
 When you finally leave a toxic relationship, it will take time for your life to improve.

 The process is neither easy nor fast.